namin/TAPL-in-miniKanren-cKanren-core.logic/clojure-tapl/tapl/README.md

     (:true :false :zero [:succ :true] [:succ :false] [:if :true :true :true] [:succ :zero] [:if :true :true :false] [:pred :true] [:if     :true :true :zero]) tapl-repl=>

+## Installing a snapshot of core.logic

+If Leiningen gives you the error _"It's possible the specified jar is not in any repository."_, you need to install a snapshot release of 'core.logic'.

+This project relies on the master version of core.logic.
+Install it by downloading the sources somewhere:

+    git clone git://github.com/clojure/core.logic.git

+Then, from the 'core.logic' directory, run

+    lein test; lein install

 ## License

 Copyright (C) 2012 William E. Byrd
+Copyright (C) 2012 Nada Amin

 Distributed under the Eclipse Public License, the same as Clojure.